polashmiya/polashDiary/README.md

 ## Notes

-- The details page renders Markdown via `react-markdown`.
-You can store long-form content as Markdown in the JSON file for convenience.
+- The details page renders Markdown via `react-markdown` or sanitizes HTML if the content is HTML.
-- Category filters also sync with the URL (`?category=...`) for shareable filtered views.
+- Search is sent to the backend only when a query is present; category filtering is done client-side.